-Parshuram is the sixth incarnation of Lord Vishnu and to commemorate his birth anniversary, Parashuram Jayanti is observed.
-The day falls in the month of Vaishakh in the Shukla Paksha Tritiya.
-Because he was born during the Pradosh Kala, Parashuram Jayanti begins during the Kala period it is considered the most appropriate time for observing Parshurama Jayanti.
+Parshuram is the sixth avatar of Lord Vishnu and to commemorate his birth anniversary, Parshuram Jayanti is observed.
+It falls in the month of Vaisakha in the Shukla Paksha Tritiya; commonly known as Akshaya Tritiya.
+Because he was born during the Pradosh Kala of Akshaya Tritiya, the pradosh period is considered the most appropriate time for observing Parashuram Jayanti.

 Tritiya Tithi Begins - 05:38 AM on May 14, 2021

 Tritiya Tithi Ends - 07:59 AM on May 15, 2021

 Matangi Jayanti is also observed on this day to commemorate the birth anniversary of the ninth of the significant Dasa Mahavidyas, goddess Matangi.
 She is also known by the name Tantrik Saraswati.

 - Devotees wake up before sunrise and take baths and don fresh clean clothes and get ready for the puja ceremony.

 - Then devotees start the puja by worshipping the idol of Lord Vishnu by offering sweets, kumkum, flowers, and Chandan.
 Devotees also offer holy tulsi leaves.

 - Devotees observe a fast on this day as it is believed that those who fast are blessed with a son.

 - Devotees only consume fruits and milk products should during fast and no cereals or pulses are eaten.